Renew PR Card

 - Your PR card has expired or will expire within the next 9 months;

 - Your PR card is destroyed, lost, or stolen;

 - You have changed your legal name and need to update the card.

 PR Card Renewal Requirements and Eligibility

-To renew a PR card, you need to see if you meet the eligibility requirements:
+Renew a PR card, check if you meet the eligibility requirements:

 - You must have the status of a permanent resident of Canada;

 - You must submit your application from within Canada.